fpantigny/witharrows/README.md

 The file `witharrows.sty` is the only file necessary to use the extension `witharrows` with LaTeX (with `\usepackage{witharrows}`).
 You have to put it in the same directory as your document or (best) in a `texmf` tree.

 The file `witharrows.tex` is the only file necessary to use the extension `witharrows` with plain-TeX (with `\input{witharrows}`).
 You have to put it in the same directory as your document or (best) in a `texmf` tree.

+For the documentation in English, run: `lualatex witharrows.dtx` (several compilations are required).

+For the documentation in French, run: `lualatex witharrows-french.tex`